Consistent rail rules and streamlined processes

 This means workers often need to be retrained and reassessed to work on specific networks, while freight operators must have their rolling stock re-tested and approved for every network they operate in.

-Through the National Rail Action Plan (NRAP), we’re bringing governments, industry, regulators and unions together to develop a common set of operating rules and practices recognised across all networks.
+Through NRAP, we are bringing governments, industry, regulators and unions together to look for opportunities to develop more common operating rules and practices recognised across all networks.
 We’re also simplifying and streamlining the rolling stock approval process to make it faster and more consistent.

 More harmonised rules and processes will: